meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 ## Objective:
 In this lab, you will learn how to start writing AND using **dictionaries**, and understand better on how we deal with data in computer science!

-> Before we start, navigate to Repl.it and `+ Create Repl` with the title `Dictionaries - Your Name`
+> Before we start, create a new Python file using IDLE and save it as `YOUR-NAME_dictionaries.py`

 <img src="https://static.wixstatic.com/media/bb4cc9_7636144fdaa54a84a77b6c59d25dd6f8~mv2.gif" width="300" align="right">